Ground Beef Gyro Meatball Lettuce Wraps

-Ground Beef Gyro Meatball Low-Carb Lettuce Wraps have all the flavors found in Gyros without the pita bread, and this is delicious with Tzatziki Sauce!
-Use Lettuce Wraps to see more recipes like this one!
+Ground Beef Gyro Meatball Lettuce Wraps have all the flavors of Gyros without the pita bread, and these are delicious with Tzatziki Sauce!

 (Scroll down for complete printable recipe including nutritional information.)